 If you want the backstory on why we chose Claude as our primary platform despite being a Microsoft Partner, read that decision in detail here.
 If you are already using Copilot and wondering whether it is enough, we wrote about that gap too.
-This post is the full three-way comparison, updated for the post-April-2026 reality.
+This post is the full ChatGPT vs Copilot vs Claude comparison for business, current as of July 2026.

 If your business runs on Microsoft 365, start with Copilot, then turn on Anthropic models in the admin centre so your team can pick Claude inside the same surface for deep work.
-If you need a standalone AI for analytical work, long documents, compliance, or coding without the Microsoft licence overhead, Claude on its own is still the stronger tool.
-If you want the most flexible general-purpose AI for a wide range of tasks across staff who do not live in Microsoft 365, ChatGPT Business is the safe default.
+If you need a standalone AI for analytical work, long documents, compliance, or coding without the Microsoft licence overhead, Claude on its own is still the stronger tool, and it now ships the most capable publicly available model on the market.
+If you want the most flexible general-purpose AI for staff who do not live in Microsoft 365, ChatGPT Business is the safe default.
 Most businesses with 20 or more staff will end up using at least two of these.

 | Microsoft Copilot | Claude | ChatGPT | |